- 360° rotating camera with motion tracking

 What would happen if Canary, Amazon Echo, and Koova had a baby?
 I'll tell you what; they'd make Angee.
 Angee is a security camera that can rotate and track motion like Koova, measure the temperature, humidity, and indoor air quality like Canary, and function as a personal voice assistant like Amazon Echo.

 Angee was launched via a crowdfunding campaign back in 2015.
 Although they didn't meet their original target shipping date due to several production issues, they will soon start shipping to backers in small batches.
 This means that those of us who haven't yet backed Angee are even farther back in the shipping line.
-However, in a few months, Angee will be available to the public, so now is the perfect time to see if it deserves a spot in your home or not.
+However, by the end of Q1 2018, Angee will be available to the public, so now is the perfect time to see if it deserves a spot in your home or not.

 Angee To Enhance Home Security